whatrocks/fastai-fall2018/README.md

 - [ ] Set up Paperspace
 - [ ] Set up Salamander
 - [ ] Set up SageMaker
-- [x] train your own dataset
-- [ ] create an APP for each class?

 ### Week two

 - [ ] Kaggle setup and integration for FloydHub
-- [ ] create api from week one
-- [ ] BLOG: meme clean up tool as blog post from 'Show your work'
 - [ ] IDEA: children's artwork GAN
 - [ ] IDEA: YC company logo - will they fail or not based on their logo
 - [ ] set up Starlette/responder on serving jobs